carpentries-incubator/gap-lesson/episodes/02-some-objects.md

 ~~~
 {: .output}

 The next type of composite objects are **records**.
-While the list contains subobjects indexed
+While a list contains subobjects indexed
 by their positions in the list, a record contains subobjects, called _record
 components_, which are indexed by their names.
+Elements of a record are accessed with `.`

 ~~~
 date:= rec(year:= 2015, month:= "Nov", day:= 17);